 - Information about the satellite or satellite network, if not already approved, as listed in Annex C.

 - A copy of the agreement between the applicant and the space station operator, or its representatives, that provides for access to the space station capacity or signals.

 Additional Information.
 In some cases, Industry Canada may require the submission of additional information in order to complete the evaluation of an application.

-Typical Earth Station.
-Where the applicant expects to establish a significant number of the same type of earth station, such as very small aperture terminal (VSAT) networks, the applicant must enter a separate application for each earth station using the online procedure and may use a previous request as a template.
+Typical Earth Stations.
+Where the applicant expects to establish a significant number of the same type of earth station, such as very small aperture terminal (VSAT) networks, the applicant must consult with an appropriate licensing office at Industry Canada about the interim approach for authorizing a system of identical earth stations using specific Ku and Ka band frequencies.
+Footnote 1 If this interim approach is not applicable, the applicant must enter a separate application for each earth station using the online procedure and may use a previous request as a template.
 If not using the online system, the client may wish to submit an application containing the particulars of the typical earth station to be deployed using Annex B as a guide.
 Under the typical earth station licensing approach, the licensing of additional similar stations would be facilitated by the submission of only the specific information that would be different for the additional earth stations to be licensed.

 Amendment to a Licence.
 Any changes to the operation of an earth station, as described in the information submitted to obtain a licence, require approval by the Department prior to implementation.
-To apply for such an approval, the licensee must submit the information as described above for a new licence, with additional information that will identify the licence to be amended.
-If using the online system, the licensee calls up the licence in question, makes the changes and submits.
+To apply for such an approval, the licensee must submit the information for a new licence as described above, with additional information that identifies the licence to be amended.
+If using the online system, the licensee calls up the licence in question, makes the changes and submits the amendment.